NF measurement using a Spectrum Analyzer

 If your SA cannot display dBm/Hz the thermal noise must be re-calculated with respect to the SA’s RBW.
 Example, 1Hz is equal to -174, 10kHz is -134 dBm/Hz.
 This is selectable in the calculator.

-If you are lucky to have a calibrated noise source you should use the Y-method.
+If you are lucky to have a calibrated noise source the Y-method is of course the choice.
 This is a more accurate method.

-Turning the noise source OFF/ON calculate the gain and use the calibrated ENR generates the NF.
-Here is how good and calibrated noise source you have is the key for accuracy.
+Turning the noise source OFF/ON and calculate the Y-factor and use the calibrated ENR value generates the NF.
+Here is how good and well calibrated noise source you have and also the SA averaging the key for accuracy.

 By ticking the checkboxes different parameters will be added to the list view.
 You probably want to test the gain and NF for different frequencies.
 Then save the result.